-No trip to Rome would be complete without indulging in the city’s renowned Roman-Jewish cuisine, which is why it pays to know where to find the best kosher restaurants in Rome.
+No trip to Rome would be complete without indulging in the city’s renowned Roman-Jewish cuisine at one of the best kosher restaurants in Rome.

 Because Jewish-Roman cuisine has blended so successfully into the city’s food culture overall, it’s hard to guarantee that what you’re eating is truly kosher.
 That’s why I’ve written this piece recommending the best Kosher restaurants in Rome to ensure that you don’t have to compromise delicious dining for adhering to the kashrut.

 Yotvata – home to Rome’s best kosher cuisine